deKeijzer/Multivariate-time-series-models-in-Keras/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/deKeijzer/Multivariate-time-series-models-in-Keras/master)
 Click the above button to launch this repository as a notebook in your browser.
-`Last updated: 13-12-2018`
+`Last updated of the README: 14-12-2018`
 This repository is currently being created, it is not yet finished.
 If you have got any suggestions for the already finished notebooks, feel free to open an issue.
+The notebooks in the repository look the best when using Jupyter.

 # Multivariate Time Series Models in Keras